tetrabit/bible-shorts-generator/README.md

 - Download Bible data
 - Optionally download AI models (~15GB)
 - Note: Piper TTS is not installed automatically on Python 3.13.
 Install the Piper binary manually if you need that engine.
+  - Piper voices are downloaded automatically on first use to `models/piper/<voice>/` via Hugging Face.

 ### 3. Configure YouTube API